John-Otago/PhD-Plus/README.md

 - **Neurodharma: New Science, Ancient Wisdom, and Seven Practices of the Highest Happiness** (R Hanson, 2020/2021, Harmony) || *Rick Hanson has many books: *Buddha’s Brain*, *Hardwiring Happiness*, *Resilient*, and more.
 There are some repetitions among his books, and I often feel he tries to cover too much, but these books can be helpful. *Neuro Dharma* is my favourite so far (most enlightening).*

-- **The Power of Now: A Guide to Spiritual Enlightenment** (1995/1997) and **A New Earth: Awakening to Your Life’s Purpose** (2005, both by E Tolle) || *We are moving from psychological resilience to a more spiritual level.
-You may or may not be concerned with spirituality, but these books can be enlightening and insightful, and they may come into your life at a time when you indeed need them.
+- **The Power of Now: A Guide to Spiritual Enlightenment** (1995/1997) and **A New Earth: Awakening to Your Life’s Purpose** (2005, both by E Tolle) || *We are moving from psychological resilience to something more spiritual.
+You may or may not be concerned with spirituality, but these books can be enlightening and insightful, and they may come to your life at a time when you need them.
 Give them a go.*

+- [Optional] **The Worry Solution: Using Your Healing Mind to Turn Stress and Anxiety into Better Health and Happiness** (M Rossman, 2010, Harmony) || *Maybe helpful.*

+### 6.6 Change How You Design Your Work & Life

+- **Designing Your Life: How to Build a Well-Lived, Joyful Life** (B Burnett & D Evans, 2016, Knopf) || *Can be helpful.
+There's a follow-up book called Designing Your New Work Life (2021) as well.*

 - [Optional] **Happier: Learn the Secrets to Daily Joy and Lasting Fulfillment** (T Ben-Shahar, 2007, McGraw Hill) || *Perhaps a bit too basic overall, but may still be helpful (e.g. Chapters 2 & 3).*

-- [Optional] **The Worry Solution: Using Your Healing Mind to Turn Stress and Anxiety into Better Health and Happiness** (M Rossman, 2010, Harmony) || *May be helpful.*

-### 6.6 Change How You Use Digital Tools
+### 6.7 Change How You Use Digital Tools
 - Note-taking: try the new generation of note-taking tools that have emerged since 2020: [Roam Research](https://roamresearch.com/), [Obsidian](https://obsidian.md/), or [RemNote](https://www.remnote.com/).
 You can find lots of online tutorials (e.g. videos and blog posts) on how to use them.
 Do your research and choose your favourite one :)

 - [Optional] **The Joy of Search: A Google Insider's Guide to Going Beyond the Basics** (DM Russell, 2019, MIT Press) || *It's useful for secondary research like fact-checking and basic info gathering; Chapters 6 and 10 are particularly good.*